 Subjects I teach

-I currently study at the Courtauld Institute of Art at Somerset House.
-This is the internationally renowned centre of excellence for the study of Art History, with a highly competitive admissions process to select just 50 students per year.
-I would love to be able to pass on this world-class standard of teaching to your child.
+I’m a Graduate of the Courtauld Institute of Art located in Somerset House on the Strand.
+This is the internationally-renowned centre of excellence for the study of History of Art, with a highly competitive admissions process to select just 50 students per year.
+As a Tavistock tutor I am able to pass on this world-class standard of teaching to my students.

 My Approach to Private Tuition